3meters/proxibase/readme.md

 ### DELETE /data/\<collection\>/\<id1\>
 Deletes the document

+### POST /find/\<collection\>
+Executes a find query with the parameters of the body merged with the parameters on the query string

 <a name="webmethods"></a>
 ## Custom Web Methods

     /do

 Lists the custom web methods.

 <a name="statistics"></a>
 ### Statistics